 This tip is so important, I literally made it tip #1 in 57 Marketing Tips For Financial Advisors (which you can get for free here).

-Productivity is defined as “the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input."
+One definition of productivity is “the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input.”

 I want you to notice how this definition doesn’t say anything about having twenty different to-do lists, productivity apps, or browser extensions.
 At its core, productivity is about getting more OUTPUT from the same level of INPUT.
 And as a financial advisor, your income is closely tied to how productive you are.